The word yoga comes from the Sanskrit (a language dating back to the Vedas approximately 1200 B.C) and means to yoke, or to unify.

 In the West we are accustomed to thinking of yoga as a physical practice of tying our bodies into crazy knots or standing on our heads or on our hands.
 However, the true essence of yoga is so much more than just exercise or mastering amazing poses.

 Yoga is a philosophy of life and a science and consists actually of eight steps - or limbs, as they are refereed to - that guide us to living in harmony; only one of these eight limbs is actually yoga asana or the physical practice.

-Many of my students, when they first came to me, expressed their disappointment with the yoga lessons on offer in Lausanne.
+Many of my students, when they first came to me, expressed their disappointment with the yoga lessons they had visited.
 They found them to be either too much focused on the physical aspect and lacking in real substance and sense of community in the group or, on the other hand, too much focused on the spiritual/mental aspect without much stimulation of, and challenge to, the body.

 In my personal practice and during my lessons I try to work towards a balance between strength and relaxation, between action and introspection.

 At the same time, I do not take

 myself too seriously, since, for me, this practice should be a joy, a

 discipline yes, but definitely not a dogma.
 I would like my students to be able to experience the miraculousness of what yoga can offer us and feel at ease with being just who they are, natural, without any need to live up to any ideas of who a yogi 'should' or 'should not' be.
 This, to me, is a process of allowing time and practice to take effect - a process which we experience both together, and individually.

 I was originally trained in, and was a dedicated practitioner for many years, of Ashtanga Yoga.
 This form of yoga consists of various series of asanas that follow a specific sequence.
 The complete practice of one of the Ashtanga series generally lasts about 90 minutes and is physically extremely demanding.